sematext/docs/docs/experience/browser-memory.md

 />

 ## Supported Browsers
-At the moment, the only web browser that supports memory usage measurements is Chrome starting from version **88**.
-To collect memory usage from pre-88 Chrome versions you can register your website for [Origin Trials](https://developers.chrome.com/origintrials/#/view_trial/1281274093986906113).
-To enable memory usage measurements in your pre-88 Chrome browser turn on the **#experimental-web-platform-features** flag.
+At the moment, the only web browser that supports memory usage measurements is Chrome, but the feature is currently in Origin Trials.
+To collect memory usage from Chrome you can register your website for [Origin Trials](https://developers.chrome.com/origintrials/#/view_trial/1281274093986906113).
+To enable memory usage measurements in your Chrome browser turn on the **#experimental-web-platform-features** flag.

+**Note**: The memory usage measurement support is considered beta in Sematext Experience.
+We will release it to all users once the Chrome origin trials end which is scheduled to happen in January 2011.
+If you would like to be invited as a beta tester please let us know using our live chat or send a mail to support@sematext.com.